Techno-coder/osu-macOS-Agent/README.md

 ## Features
 - Automatically move maps and skins added to the Downloads folder
+- Automatically open replays added to the Downloads folder
 - Button to update osu! executable
 - Button to open osu! folder